-Since we are spending the month of May looking at ideas which may help us deal with the effects of mental health challenges, I thought we could explore chiropractic care.
+Since we are spending time looking at ideas which may help us deal with the effects of mental health challenges, I thought we could explore chiropractic care.
 Like many alternative medicines, chiropractic care supports a holistic mind-body approach to wellness.
-Most chiropractors use more than one treatment and are willing to work with their clients to create treatment plans which are as simple or complex as the patient needs or wants.
+Most chiropractors use more than one treatment and are willing to work with their clients to create treatment plans which are as simple or as complex as the patient needs or wants.
 How can a full chiropractic plan help reduce mental health issues?

 - Spinal adjustments can relieve nerve pressure and help with proper release of many hormones and other body chemicals.
 Some of those chemicals include endorphins, Oxytocin, Neurotensin, and many more.
 Many of the hormones affected are connected to the body’s ability to maintain a happy and healthy set of emotions.

 - Spinal adjustments have been linked to significantly lowering the number and duration of migraine headaches and body aches, reducing the symptoms of the adolescent and perimenopausal changes, and creating a positive change to the overall perceived health of patients.

 - Chiropractic care has been linked to realigning the balance of body functions by restoring the nervous system’s ability to properly communicate with all other systems within the body.
 This is especially important for immune system care, since the immune system is spread throughout every inch of the body and is connected to disease and well-being.

 - Studies show that people who have regular adjustments in long-term chiropractic care increase the body’s ability to repair cells and increase4 immunity.

 - Adjusting the spine can help with reducing tension and increasing flexibility.
 This allows a person to be able to move more, exercise with less pain, and relieve some forms of chronic pain which may be associated with anxiety and depression.